-You can apply for a tuition fee loan of up to £9,250 to cover your teacher training, so you don’t need to pay course fees upfront.
-You can also apply for a maintenance loan of up to £12,382 to help with living costs.
+- tuition fee loan of up to £9,250 to cover your teacher training, so you do not need to pay course fees upfront

-You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a bursary or scholarship.
+You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.

 You will only have to make loan repayments once you’re earning.
 Your repayments will not increase if you already have a student loan and take an additional loan for teacher training.